Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 While it is challenging, if not impossible, to identify a specific Alexandrian scriptorium for our early manuscripts of the second century, or even if they were produced in a scriptorium at all, we do know that professional scribes produced them.
 There are many possibilities: (1) the professional scribe could have produced them in a Christian scriptorium.
 On the other hand, (2) the professional scribe could have been a Christian who worked for a scriptorium, who then used his skills to produce copies.
 Then again, (3) it could have been that the scribe formerly worked in a scriptorium but now was the private scribe of a wealthy Christian who used his skills to make copies.
 We know that about a million Christians spread throughout the Roman Empire at the beginning of the second century (c.
 130 C.E.).
 Therefore, the copying of manuscripts could very well have been within the Christian community, i.e., from the Christian congregation to the Christian congregation and wealthy Christians acquiring personal copies for themselves.

 We have several early manuscripts that evidence that they were very likely produced in a scriptorium, even if it was simply a room attached to a Christian library, which had a handful of copyists.
-For example, a professional scribe undoubtedly did P46 (100-150 C.E.) because it contained stichoi marks, which are notes at the end of sections, stating how many lines were copied.
+For example, P46 (100-150 C.E.) was certainly done by a professional scribe because it contained stichoi marks, which are notes at the end of sections, stating how many lines were copied.
 This was a means of calculating how much a scribe should be paid.
 It is likely that an employee of the scriptorium numbered the pages, indicating the stichoi marks.
 Moreover, this same scribe made corrections as he went.
 Another example would be P66 (also c.
 100-150 C.E.) according to Comfort:

 It is also fairly certain that P66 was the product of a scriptorium or writing center.
 The first copyist of this manuscript had his work thoroughly checked by a diorthotes [corrector], according to a different exemplar—just the way it would happen in a scriptorium.
 Of course, it can be argued that an individual who purchased the manuscript made all the corrections, which was a common practice in ancient times.
 But the extent of corrections in P66 and the fact that the paginator (a different scribe) made many of the corrections speaks against this (see description of P66 in chap.
 2).
 It was more the exception than the rule in ancient times that a manuscript would be fully checked by a diorthotes.
 P66 has other markings of being professionally produced.
 The extant manuscript still shows the pinpricks in the corners of each leaf of the papyri; these served as a guide for left hand justification and right hand.
 The manuscript also exhibits a consistent set of marginal and interlinear correction signs.
 Another sign of professionally produced manuscript is the use of the diple (>) in the margin, which was used to signal a correction in the text and/or the need for a correction in the text.
 There are very few of these in the extant New Testament manuscripts.